The World's End | 2013

 Although the exterior of number six, ‘The Trusty Servant’, is a real pub – The Three Magnets, 18-20 Leys Avenue, the bar interior where Gary susses out the Rev Green – his one-time dealer – is the Director’s Arms, at the junction of Ripon Way and Cranes Way, in Borehamwood.
 The town of Borehamwood itself is familiar from plenty of screen appearances, since it’s so close to Elstree Studios and the old Borehamwood Studios.

 From The Three Magnets, it’s just across the roundabout to find stop number seven, ‘The Two Headed Dog’, where the initially sceptical Sam encounters creepy twins in the beer garden.
-This is The Colonnade, Station Road.
+This was The Colonnade, and is now The Platform, Station Road.

 Number eight, ‘The Mermaid’, with its ‘School Disco’ theme is the Broadway Cinema, Eastcheap.
 Opened in 1936, it’s still very much an independent cinema, so this time the interior was filmed at Chalfont Campus, a former college in Newlands Park, just outside Chalfont St. Giles, in Buckinghamshire.